• facebook

 Find and Delete Empty Distribution Lists from Microsoft 365 Account

-Once connected to Exchange Online PowerShell, Microsoft 365 users can utilize specific cmdlets to both list all empty distribution lists within the account and subsequently delete them using another cmdlet.
-Below, you’ll find these essential cmdlets.
+After connecting to Exchange Online PowerShell, Microsoft 365 users can run certain cmdlets to list out all the empty distribution lists in the account and delete them further using another cmdlet.
+Here are these cmdlets.

 To find out all empty distribution lists, run this cmdlet.